lean-mind/savvily-book-converter-python/docs/starting-section.md

 ## Back half-title page

-This is a page which is used to add all information related to the book.
+A page dedicated to copyright and other such legal information.

 ```latex
 \begin{titlepage}\thispagestyle{empty}